driskull/dijit-pagination-js/README.md

 - **showPreviousNext** [Boolean] Show the previous and next buttons.
 - **showFirstLast** [Boolean] Always show the first and last page.
 - **theme** [String] Applies this class name to the containing widget's element for styling.
-- **helip** [String] Applies this text before the last page number and after the first page number if showFirstLast is true.
 - **currentResultStart** [Number] Starting offset number of results.
 - **currentResultEnd** [Number] Ending offset number of results.
 - **loaded**  [Boolean] Loaded state of the widget.